How to Manage a Dog That Pulls on the Leash

 The ultimate goal of all dog owners should be to have control of their dog/s at all times without the need for cruel controlling devices, such as choke collars.

-However, there are times, mostly while a dog is in the process of being trained to walk on a leash, that anti-pulling devices can be beneficial.
+However, there are times, mainly while a dog is in the process of being trained to walk on a leash, that anti-pulling devices can be beneficial.

 NOTE: that is before the dog has completed its training, not while being trained.
 You do not use an anti-pulling device during training sessions teaching a dog to walk on a leash.